msalemor/azure-appservice-to-mssql-fw-otions/README.md

 - There’s no private IP assigned to the database.
 - If you dont open a public IP in the Azure SQL firewall settings, a jumpbox is needed to administer the database.

-## App Service with VNET Integration using Private Endpoint
+## App Service to Azure SQL with VNET Integration using Private Endpoint

 Steps to configure this setup, from the portal:
 - Create VNET